My journey from studying at WBS to working at Google

 My module choices at WBS were multidisciplinary and as such I realise now that I look at global problems from numerous perspectives every day.
 The constant exposure that you have during lectures, seminars, breaks or parties to different cultures with peoples from very different backgrounds leads to creative and innovative thinking.

-What advice would give to current/prospective WBS students on how to make the most of their time here?
+What advice would you give to current/prospective WBS students on how to make the most of their time here?

 I believe the key is to take pleasure in what you do, simply because it would be much harder to be good at something you do not enjoy.
 I always valued quality over quantity as I found that skimming the surface is often pointless.
 I think that the ability to go in depth gives you a competitive advantage as you want to be unique and valued, but not replaceable.